 2. Clients Need A Reason To Read Your Newsletters

 Newsletters (print or digital) create awareness and keep clients informed about your product or service.
-The tricky part is getting clients to show interest.
-Because let’s face it, no one wants to read boring company newsletters.
-But if it’s done in an engaging way, they are likely to spend time reading it.
+No one wants to read boring company newsletters, but if it’s done in an engaging way, people are likely to spend the time reading it.

 Organisation is key to a successful newsletter so this requires a lot of planning.
 A copywriter’s role is to gather the stories and write the content.
 Examples of content are a balance between serious and light-hearted stories, editorials, interviews, competitions and quizzes for readers to partake.